 Dangerous Substance Abuse Requires Treatment

 If you have been abusing one or both of these substances frequently, it is time to seek treatment.
-Call 800-768-8728 today to find a rehab center near you or to learn more about amphetamine and alcohol abuse.
-You can make a change today and avoid the dangerous side effects of abusing these two substances.
+Call 800-816-1059(Who Answers?) today to find a rehab center near you or to learn more about amphetamine and alcohol abuse.
+You can make a change today and avoid the dangerous side effects of these two substances.